 At the Diabetes, Obesity and Metabolism Institute (DOMI), our expertise complements that of other world-class research at Mount Sinai.
 The DOMI includes experts in Type 1 diabetes immunology, Type 2 diabetes pathogenesis, neural control of metabolism, genomics and gene regulation, diabetes drug discovery and diabetes medical care, who will serve as a base to recruit additional investigators.

 Artificial Pancreas or Closed Loop Insulin Delivery systems have made immense strides in the past few years.
-Two years ago, the Mount Sinai DOMI imitated the first Artificial Pancreas Program in New York City, and one of only two in large cities in the US.
+In 2014, Mount Sinai initiated the first Artificial Pancreas Program in New York City, and one of only two in large cities in the US.
 Funded initially by philanthropy, it is now supported by the JDRF and NIH/NIDDK.
-The program is directed by Dr. Carol Levy, and works in collaboration with Dr. Boris Kovatchev at the University of Virginia and Dr. Wayne Bequette at Renssalear Polytechncal Institute.
+The program is directed by Dr. Carol Levy, and works in collaboration with Dr. Boris Kovatchev at the University of Virginia and Dr. Wayne Bequette at Renssalear Polytechnical Institute.

-In 2016 it is clear that both Type 1 and Type 2 Diabetes ultimately result from inadequate numbers of pancreatic beta cells, the cells that sense glucose and secrete insulin.
-Therefore permanent cure of diabetes requires therapeutic approaches that regenerate, expand, or create de novo new human pancreatic beta cells.
+It is clear that both Type 1 and Type 2 Diabetes ultimately result from inadequate numbers of pancreatic beta cells, the cells that sense glucose and secrete insulin.
+Therefore, permanent cure of diabetes requires therapeutic approaches that regenerate, expand, or create de novo new human pancreatic beta cells.
 The DOMI has a strong focus on discovering approaches to induction of human cadaveric pancreatic beta cell proliferation and expansion, supported by parallel studies in mouse genetic models.
-The DOMI islet group was the first to demonstrate, in contrast to conventional wisdom, that human cadaveric beta cells can be induced to replicate, both in vitro and in vivo.
-More recently, we have identified a drug that is able to drive human beta cells to replicate.
-Designing approaches to effectuate this in humans in a safe and effective manner is one principal goal of the DOMI.
+The DOMI islet group was the first to demonstrate, in contrast to conventional wisdom, that human cadaveric beta cells can be induced to replicate, both in vitro and in vivo using molecular and pharmacologic tools.
+More recently, we have identified multiple drugs that are able to drive human beta cells to replicate in vitro and in vivo.
+Translating this work from the laboratory to human trials in a safe and effective manner is one principal goal of the DOMI.

-Researchers: Andrew Stewart, Adolfo Garcia-Ocana, Rupangi Vasavada, Donald Scott, Peng Wang, Anil Laxman, Pili Zhang, Juan Carlos Alvarez-Perez
+Researchers: Andrew Stewart, Adolfo Garcia-Ocaña, Donald Scott, Peng Wang.

 Type 1 diabetes is caused by autoimmune destruction of the pancreatic beta cells in subjects with genetic predisposition to Type 1 diabetes.
 Therefore, effective treatment of Type 1 diabetes will require not only methods for beta cell production, replacement and/or regeneration, as described above, but also that the abnormal autoimmune destruction of beta cells be reversed once it occurs - or better yet - before beta cells are destroyed.
-Mount Sinai has an exceptionally strong Immunology Institute, focused on inflammatory bowel disease (Crohn’s Disease, Ulcerative Colitis).
-There is also a strong thyroid autoimmunity group in the Endocrinology Division at Mount Sinai.
-The Recanati/Miller Transplantation Institute also has an excellent group focused on Transplant Immunology.
+Mount Sinai has an exceptionally strong Precision Immunology Institute (PrIISM), focused on inflammatory bowel disease (Crohn’s Disease, Ulcerative Colitis) and cancer therapeutics.
+The Recanati/Miller Transplant Institute also has an excellent group focused on Transplant Immunology.
 The DOMI is collaborating with these three excellent groups to develop therapeutic approaches to auto- and allo-immune challenges associated with beta cell regeneration and replacement.
 The DOMI is also interested in recruiting high level experts in Type 1 Diabetes immunology.

 Nationally and internationally, we are in an era in which large, multi-center diabetes immune prevention and tolerance clinical trials are constantly in progress.
 The adult and pediatric endocrinology Divisions at Mount Sinai (Division of Endocrinology, Diabetes and Bone Disease; Pediatrics/Endocrinology and Diabetes) are national leaders in excellent diabetes care.
 An active initiative in the DOMI is to integrate the Mount Sinai CTSA (Conduits - The Institute for Translational Sciences), the Adult and Pediatric Endocrinology Divisions into large multinational networks performing Type 1 Diabetes Clinical Trials.
 This is an active area of recruitment for additional senior investigators.